Ralane/cc-srd5/magic-items.md

 While holding this wand, you gain a bonus to spell attack rolls determined by the wand's rarity.
 In addition, you ignore half cover when making a spell attack.

+### Wand of the War Mage, +1

+*Wand, uncommon (requires [attunement](#section-attunement) by a spellcaster)*

+While holding this wand, you gain a bonus to spell attack rolls determined by the wand's rarity.
+In addition, you ignore half cover when making a spell attack.

+### Wand of the War Mage, +2

+*Wand, rare (requires [attunement](#section-attunement) by a spellcaster)*

+While holding this wand, you gain a bonus to spell attack rolls determined by the wand's rarity.
+In addition, you ignore half cover when making a spell attack.

+### Wand of the War Mage, +3

+*Wand, very rare (requires [attunement](#section-attunement) by a spellcaster)*

+While holding this wand, you gain a bonus to spell attack rolls determined by the wand's rarity.
+In addition, you ignore half cover when making a spell attack.

 ### Weapon, +1, +2, or +3

 *Weapon (any), uncommon (+1), rare (+2), or very rare (+3)*

+You have a bonus to attack and damage rolls made with this magic weapon.
+The bonus is determined by the weapon's rarity.

+### Weapon, +1

+*Weapon (any), uncommon*

+You have a bonus to attack and damage rolls made with this magic weapon.
+The bonus is determined by the weapon's rarity.

+### Weapon, +2

+*Weapon (any), rare*

+You have a bonus to attack and damage rolls made with this magic weapon.
+The bonus is determined by the weapon's rarity.

+### Weapon, +3

+*Weapon (any), very rare*

 You have a bonus to attack and damage rolls made with this magic weapon.
 The bonus is determined by the weapon's rarity.